Return to the Forum homepage

 Account

-11, rue Berryer [Hôtel Salomon de Rothschild], Paris, France
+11, rue Berryer (Hôtel Salomon de Rothschild), Paris, France

-Adèle, Baroness Salomon James de Rothschild (née von Rothschild) (1843-1922) built the hôtel particulier at 11 rue Berryer located in the heart of Paris, near the Rue du Faubourg Saint-Honoré between 1872 and 1878, on the site of the remains of Balzac’s residence, the folie Beaujon, extending the garden with the purchase of 20 rue de Balzac in 1882.
+Following her husband's sudden death, Adèle largely withdrew from the world, cloistering herself and her daughter in the hôtel particulier (the Hôtel Salomon de Rothschild) she built at 11 rue Berryer in the heart of Paris, near the Rue du Faubourg Saint-Honoré between 1872 and 1878, on the site of the remains of Balzac’s residence, the folie Beaujon, Adèle extended the garden with the purchase of 20 rue de Balzac in 1882.
 The architects were Léon Ohnet and Justin Ponsard.
-The house had features in common with other Rothschild houses, such as Ferrières and 47 rue de Monceau, the core of the house being a vast hall surrounded by an upper gallery, and featuring an enormous mantle-piece.
+The building was heavily influenced by the decor of the Château de Ferrières, the core of the house being a vast hall surrounded by an upper gallery, and featuring an enormous mantle-piece.
 The interior decoration was consigned to a painter, Léopold Moulignon, who took his inspiration from Baroque and bucolic styles.

 Hôtel Salomon de Rothschild